Quick Primer for Returning Players

 Skirmish / Multiplayer Changes

-• Battlegroups replace the old commander system in CoH2, and works more similar to CoH1's system.
+Battlegroups replace the old commander system in CoH2, and works more similar to CoH1's system.
 During matches you can pick your desired battlegroup, which then contains a 'tech tree' of sorts with diverging paths.
 Unlocking anything requires Command Points (CP) as usual, and just like before you earn these over time by dealing and taking damage.
 The diverging path of battlegroups means for example, picking A may exclude you from picking B on the same horizontal level.
 This means matches are more interesting as there's more decisions and exclusive choices players can make every match.

-• Breach is a new ability where certain units with grenades or flamethrowers can use this ability to target a garrisoned building and forcefully eject the enemy, while garrisoning the building themselves afterward.
+Breach is a new ability where certain units with grenades or flamethrowers can use this ability to target a garrisoned building and forcefully eject the enemy, while garrisoning the building themselves afterward.

-• Towing is a new feature where various heavy weapons, such as AT guns, can actually be towed by a truck/half-truck.
+Towing is a new feature where various heavy weapons, such as AT guns, can actually be towed by a truck/half-truck.
 This grants new levels of mobility not featured in previous titles, and makes the battlefield far more dynamic and interesting than before.
 Some heavy weapons cannot be move at all and are dependent on towing for mobility, and typically are bundled with a towing vehicle when produced.

-• Quality of life changes such as auto reinforce toggles, auto-place base construction, being able to Retreat garrisoned units, and customizable controls.
+Quality of life changes such as auto reinforce toggles, auto-place base construction, being able to Retreat garrisoned units, and customizable controls.

-• Critical states against vehicles are less common, and overall have been reduced to simply 'Engine Damage' and 'Crew Shocked' states.
+Critical states against vehicles are less common, and overall have been reduced to simply 'Engine Damage' and 'Crew Shocked' states.
 No more abandoned tanks or disabled gun turrets.

-• The time-to-kill has been significantly increased (as in, things take longer to kill) in CoH3 compared to earlier titles, giving players more time to react to fights.
-This is mostly noticeable in how less lethal everything is in CoH3 compared to earlier titles - combat between units generally take longer as units don't die as quickly, and various area of effect damage has limitations such as model caps (the max number of individuals an explosion can damage at once).
+The time-to-kill has been significantly increased (as in, things take longer to kill) in CoH3 compared to earlier titles, giving players more time to react to fights.
+This is mostly noticeable in how less lethal everything is in CoH3 compared to earlier titles - combat between units generally take longer as units don't die as quickly, and various area of effect damage have limitations such as model caps (the max number of individuals an explosion can damage at once).

-• The overall balancing of unit types has been improved, in the sense that lighter vehicles have a much larger role and do not become obsolete super quickly as they did in the past.
+The overall balancing of unit types has been improved, in the sense that lighter vehicles have a much larger role and do not become obsolete super quickly as they did in the past.
 Much more emphasis has been made to give each unit unique abilities or utility that make them worth keeping around even in the late game.
 'Late game' tech and units are very expensive, meaning there is a real resource and time cost to building them.
 As such, the 'early' and 'mid' game stages last longer.

-• Veterancy has been greatly improved - it feels much more rewarding to keep units alive, and they feel far more impactful compared to newly built units.
+Veterancy has been greatly improved - it feels much more rewarding to keep units alive, and they feel far more impactful compared to newly built units.
 This is usually because nearly every unit gains a special ability at vet 1, and bonuses can be further improved for all factions.

-• Economy is fairly different in CoH3 - each territory point only creates one specific resource (ex. a fuel point only provides fuel), and the amount of resources you get is much lower (ex. +5 per minute).
+Economy is fairly different in CoH3 - each territory point only creates one specific resource (ex. a fuel point only provides fuel), and the amount of resources you get is much lower (ex. +5 per minute).
 The resource points further away from both teams tends to grant significantly higher income, providing an incentive to fight over them.

-• Capture time of strategic/resource points are longer than previous titles.
+Capture time of strategic/resource points are longer than previous titles.

-• Victory Point tickets go down significantly faster than they did in the past, especially if all points are owned by a player/team.
+Victory Point tickets go down significantly faster than they did in the past, especially if all points are owned by a player/team.
 This puts more importance and pressure on capturing VPs.

-• Overall match length have been reduced especially due to the VP changes - this is most noticeable in 1v1s where 30 minutes is considered quite 'late game', and 40+ minute matches are very unlikely.
+Overall match length have been reduced especially due to the VP changes - this is most noticeable in 1v1s where 30 minutes is considered quite 'late game', and 40+ minute matches are very unlikely.

 Overall, for returning players to skirmish mode, the biggest thing to note is that the pacing has changed considerably compared to previous titles.